chrisguttandin/standardized-audio-context/README.md

 #### audioWorklet

 ⚠️ <!-- Bug #59 --> The [`AudioWorklet`](https://webaudio.github.io/web-audio-api/#audioworklet) is accessible as a property of an AudioContext or OfflineAudioContext.
 It uses the ScriptProcessorNode internally to create an [`AudioWorkletProcessor`](https://webaudio.github.io/web-audio-api/#audioworkletprocessor) in any browser but Chrome.
-This means it will not provide the performance improvements that you would normally expect from using an [`AudioWorklet`](https://webaudio.github.io/web-audio-api/#audioworkletnode).
+For now, this means it will only provide the performance improvements that you would normally expect from using an [`AudioWorklet`](https://webaudio.github.io/web-audio-api/#audioworkletnode) in the Chrome browser.

 ⚠️ <!-- Bug #59 --> The fact that the internal implementation relies on a ScriptProcessorNode also implies that the [`channelCountMode`](https://webaudio.github.io/web-audio-api/#dom-audionode-channelcountmode) can only be `'explicit'` for now.
 It also means that the total number of channels of all inputs plus the number of all parameters can't be larger than six.